 Common cyber attacks

-Attack types are threats which can potentially exploit vulnerabilities to compromise the CIA of an enterprise’s information assets and network system.
-We explore how attackers can threaten the CIA of enterprise systems and information by looking at the following common types of attacks: Reconnaissance, social engineering, password attacks, denial of service (DoS), reflection and amplification, MITM, and spoofing attacks.
+Attack types are threats which can potentially exploit vulnerabilities to compromise the CIA (Confidentiality, Integrity, and Availability) of an enterpriseβs information assets and network system security.
+This discussion explores how attackers can compromise the CIA of information assets by looking at the following common types of cyber attacks: Reconnaissance, social engineering, password attacks, denial of service (DoS), reflection and amplification, MITM, and spoofing attacks.
 There are many more potential attacks than these, but these are some of the main attack categories.

 Reconnaissance

-For example, you can perform an NSLOOKUP to learn the IP address of a site.
+You can perform an NSLOOKUP to learn the IP address of a site.
 From there, you can probe for open ports which are potential vulnerabilities.
-You could also perform a WHOIS query to learn email addresses, phone numbers, physical addresses, etc. at this website: https://lookup.icann.org/en
+You could also perform a WHOIS query to learn email addresses, phone numbers, physical addresses, etc. at this website: https://lookup.icann.org/en.

 Social engineering